wingsumlaw/wingsumlaw.github.io/_posts/2020-01-27-first-post.md

 title: First Post, Worst Post?
 description: A brief explanation of the illustration on my home page
 category: blog
-tags: digital-illustration goals recommendations data-viz
+tags: digital-illustration art data-viz
+thumb: /assets/images/thumbs/20200127.png
+include: true
 ---

 Back in August of last year, I drew a basic illustration depicting the menstrual cycle.
 It has since become a main feature on all of my web presence.

 ![Menstrual Cycle](/assets/images/home.png){: .full}